 In 2013 we took residents of the Mactaquac Dam headpond on houseboat tours to elicit and discuss their feelings for the place and its future (Sherren et al., 2016a).
 Despite the trauma of the dam’s construction in the late 1960s, most would prefer it remain, for the landscape and lifestyle amenities.
 A short documentary, Mactaquac Revisited (see sidebar) was filmed on-board.
 We returned in 2014 to do land-based interviews to test how landscape norms and preferences are set in human-modified landscapes (Keilty et al. 2016).
 We also undertook literature review into the likely impacts of dam removal, the option about which there is the most local uncertainty and the least information coming from the local utility, and reconstructed the former landscape using old aerial photographs, shared via an ArcGIS online storymap, Before the Mactaquac Dam (see sidebar, and Holman 2016).

-We mined a year of image-based social media (Instagram) to glean better understanding of how so-called Millenials use and value about the landscape in Mactaquac and around the now-approved Site C dam near Fort St. John, BC (Chen et al, 2018).
+We mined a year of image-based social media (Instagram) to glean better understanding of how so-called Millenials use and value about the landscape in Mactaquac and around the now-approved Site C dam near Fort St. John, BC (Chen et al, 2018, Chen et al. in press).
 We also monitored text-based social media around Mactaquac and Site C to understand the way that text and image-based social media is used (Chen 2015).
 Finally, we dug into the New Brunswick survey oversample of our national energy survey to understand provincial perspectives on energy, particularly the Mactaquac decision (Sherren et al., 2016b; Sherren et al. 2017).

 Chen, Y., Parkins, J. R. and Sherren, K. 2018 Using geo-tagged Instagram posts to reveal landscape values around current and proposed hydroelectric dams and their reservoirs Landscape and Urban Planning 170, 283-292.